halkichi0308/broken_rails_app/README.md

 ## 1. 🚀 Setup

-You want to start rails by using docker, following command is enough.
+Use docker to launch this application.
 ```
 $cd broken_rails_app

 $docker-compose up -d
 ```

 > Note: Did mysql image pull fail?
-If you use M1 mac.
+If you use M1/M2 mac.
 Shoud run below command before docker-compose.
 > `docker pull --platform linux/amd64  mysql:5.7`.

 than use a browser to access `localhost:3000`

 You'll see broken_rails_app page.

+**Why using Docker?**:
+We do not recommend running on a host OS because there is no safe way to handle command injection.

 ## 2. 🎓 Usage

 broken_rails_app has some vulnerabiliy.
 Use various techniques to find out the vulnerability.
+Use it to validate other SAST and DAST tools.

+Can't find the vulnerability?
+Take a look at our [tips](https://github.com/halkichi0308/broken_rails_app/blob/master/payloads.md).

 ## 3. 🔍 Vulnerability